- ad hoc provisioning profile

 The process of streamlining the app bundle based on the target device.

-Used as a short form of the App Store or the Mac App Store when there’s no distinction between the two.
+Used as a short form of the App Store, Apple TV App Store, or the Mac App Store when there’s no distinction between them.

 To replace memory addresses in a crash report with human-readable function names and line numbers.